ouspg/CompSec/Lab2_Network/README.md

 Install Wireshark and Nmap.
 The method depends on your operating system.

-For the security experiment, you can use Burp, ZAP or any other tool you wish.
+For the security experiment, you can use Burp, ZAP, or any other tool you wish.

 ---